swellstores/contentful-app/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-## Installing to Contentful space

-1. Create a new private app called 'Swell'.
-2. In the _App URL_ field, enter `https://swell-contentful-picker.vercel.app`.
-3. Under _Locations_, check _App configuration screen_, _Entry field_, and the _Short text_ + _Short text, list_ field types.
-4. Save the configuration and click _Install to space_
-5. Enter the Swell store ID and public key, and select which fields to use the product picker for.
-6. Click _Save_.
-The app is now ready to use.

 ## Libraries to use